875 North Michigan Avenue

-From the 95th-floor restaurant, diners can look out at Chicago and Lake Michigan.
+From the 95th-floor restaurant, which closed in late 2023, diners were able to look out at Chicago and Lake Michigan.
 The observatory (360 Chicago), which competes with the Willis Tower's Skydeck, has a 360° view of the city, up to four states, and a distance of over 80 mi.
 360 Chicago is home to TILT, a moving platform that leans visitors over the edge of the skyscraper to a 30-degree angle, a full bar with local selections, Chicago's only open-air SkyWalk, and also features free interactive high-definition touchscreens in six languages.
-The 44th-floor sky lobby features the world's highest indoor swimming pool measured from heigh above ground level.
+The 44th-floor sky lobby features the highest indoor swimming pool in the United States.

 History

 20th century

 The project, which would become the world's second tallest building at opening, was conceived and owned by Jerry Wolman in late 1964.
 The project was financed by John Hancock Mutual Life Insurance Company.
 Construction of the tower was interrupted in 1967 due to a flaw in an innovative engineering method used to pour concrete in stages, that was discovered when the building was 20 stories high.
 The engineers were getting the same soil settlements for the 20 stories that had been built as what they had expected for the entire 99 stories.
 This forced the owner to stop development until the engineering problem could be resolved, resulting in a credit crunch.
 The situation is similar to the one faced during the construction of 111 West Wacker, then known as the Waterview Tower.
 Wolman's bankruptcy resulted in John Hancock taking over the project, which retained the original design, architect, engineer, and main contractor.

 The building's first resident was Ray Heckla, the original building engineer, responsible for the residential floors from 44 to 92.
 Heckla moved his family in April 1969, before the building was completed.

 The 1988 film Poltergeist III was set at the John Hancock Center and was filmed in early 1987.